chexki/Sales_Forecast_in_Time-Series/README.md

 # Sales_Forecast_in_Time-Series
 Forecasting sales using ML Time Series techniques on the past data.

-Considered Parameters :
+Considered Parameters : Contract Period, Discounts Offered, Types of Businesses.

-Contract Period, Discounts Offered, Types of Businesses,
+Used Models : ARIMA, SARIMAX

 Model Results :
 Average Accuracy for a recent quarter :  99 %